breadboard-ai/breadboard/packages/website/src/docs/reference/runtime-semantics.md

 In the **run** mode, the board may visit many [`input`](/breadboard/docs/reference/kits/built-in/#the-input-node) and [`output`](/breadboard/docs/reference/kits/built-in/#output-ports) components throughout the run, producing multiple outputs and requesting multiple outputs.
 The chat bot from example above will wait for user input (using the `input` component) and then provide a response (using the `output` component), over and over.

-The implementation of the **run** mode can be found in [runner.ts](https://github.com/breadboard-ai/breadboard/blob/main/packages/breadboard/src/runner.ts#L131-L132).
-See the `run` method.
+The implementation of the **run** mode can be found in [run-graph.ts](https://github.com/breadboard-ai/breadboard/blob/main/packages/breadboard/src/run/run-graph.ts).

 ### "Run as component" mode

-The **run as component** mode is a bit more limited, and is designed to mimic the behavior of a component.
+The **run as component** mode (also known as "invoke" mode) is a bit more limited, and is designed to mimic the behavior of a component.
 This mode is being used whenever the board is used as a component inside of another board, be it part of a kit, or used by the [`invoke`](/breadboard/docs/kits/core/#the-invoke-component), [`map`](/breadboard/docs/kits/core/#the-map-component), or [`reduce`](/breadboard/docs/kits/core/#the-reduce-component) components.

 To mimic a component, the board must only request input once (just like the component would only have one set of input ports), and only provide output once -- since the component only provides outputs once.

 In **run as component** mode, the board will provide the same set of input values to any `input` component it visits, and not stop to request input from user.
 It will also stop running as soon as it encounters the first `output` component.

-The implementation of the **run as component** node can be found in [runner.ts](https://github.com/breadboard-ai/breadboard/blob/main/packages/breadboard/src/runner.ts#L300-L301).
-See the `runOnce` method.
+The implementation of the **run as component** node can be found in [invoke-graph.ts](https://github.com/breadboard-ai/breadboard/blob/main/packages/breadboard/src/run/invoke-graph.ts).